mosip/documentation/docs/overview/components/README.md

 * The e-Signet service also has a **Cache layer** which is responsible for:
   * Temporarily maintaining the current transaction details with a short expiry time
   * Providing faster access and update of transaction details
   * It relies on Spring cache to integrate with a distributed cache.
-Currently, `Redis` is configured to ensure data sharing across multiple instances of esignet service.
+Currently, `Redis` is configured to ensure data sharing across multiple instances of e-Signet service.
 * The **Data layer** is used to store the relying party client or application details. `Postgres` is used as the current database.
 * This is built using the `Spring Boot` framework.